Price Range:

 How It Performed

-Every tester across all sleep positions and weight categories rated this model favorably, but our side-sleeping testers between 130 and 230 pounds gave it the highest marks.
-These testers received excellent cushioning for their shoulders and hips but still felt supported in the lower back.
+Testers across all sleep positions rated this model favorably, but our side-sleeping testers between 130 and 230 pounds gave it the highest marks.
+This group received excellent cushioning for their shoulders and hips but still felt supported in the lower back.

-The DreamCloud Premier begins with a cover made of a cashmere blend fabric, quilted with an inch of memory foam that closely cradled our bodies during tests.
-Beneath is an inch of polyfoam with a slightly more supportive feel, followed by a 2.5-inch memory foam layer that’s zoned to give you extra support where your body needs it.
-Another inch of polyfoam buffers your body from the 8.5-inch coil system, which comprises the bed’s base.
+The DreamCloud Mattress begins with a cover made of a cashmere blend fabric, quilted with memory foam and polyfoam that closely cradled our bodies during tests.
+Beneath is a memory foam layer that enhances cushioning.
+This is followed by a polyfoam layer with a slightly more supportive feel to buffer your body from the coil system, which comprises the bed’s base.
+The perimeter is reinforced with thicker coils to boost edge support.

 Cons